 - Select the required formula from the Formulas node.
 You can select multiple formulas to insert them all a time.

 - If you select multiple formulas, in the Insert Layout box, specify the layout of the formula fields in the report.
 By default, Designer arranges them in the default layout.
 You can arrange the formula fields horizontally or vertically by selecting Horizontal or Vertical, and customize the space between them.

 - Select Insert to insert the formula fields into the destination.

 - In a query-based report, not all formulas in the catalog are valid in the current context, so under the Formulas node in the Insert Fields dialog box or the Data panel, Designer only lists the valid formulas that are based on DBFields from the current dataset.

 - If you insert a formula into the detail panel of a data component, Designer automatically inserts its name as a label into the corresponding header panel; otherwise, Designer places the formula and its name label in the same panel.
-If you do not want Designer to insert the name label automatically, clear the "Insert field name label with field" check box in the Component category of the Options dialog box.
+If you do not want Designer to insert the name label automatically, clear "Insert field name label with field" in the Component category of the Options dialog box.

 You can add conditional formats to formula fields in a report, then when a specified condition is fulfilled, Logi Report automatically applies the format defined on the condition to the field values.
 This is very useful to highlight values that users may need to act on at runtime.